 These are just a few of the things to contemplate before bringing home a new family member.
 If you need help selecting a breed that will work best for your lifestyle, call and ask us.
 You can schedule a session with Le to come to a shelter with you.
 He will guide you through the selection of available dogs.

 We want to help you find your new best friend!

 *Also, we work closely with the dogs from Furgotten Dog Rescue.
 Check them out!

-"Saving dogs, by training dogs." - Le Dao
+"Saving dogs, by training dogs and educating people." - Le Dao